googleprojectzero/winafl/readme_pt.md

 # WinAFL Intel PT mode

-WinAFL has an Intel PT mode which, at this time, is very basic and very experimental
+WinAFL has an Intel PT mode which, at this time, is still considered experimental

 ## How it works